GoogleCloudPlatform/firebase-extensions/firestore-palm-chatbot/README.md

 - For more details on the Vertex AI PaLM API, see the [Vertex AI documentation](https://cloud.google.com/vertex-ai/docs/generative-ai/learn/overview)

 - The PaLM developer (Generative Language) API is currently in public preview, and you will need to sign up [waitlist](https://makersuite.google.com/waitlist) if you want to use it.
 For details and limitations, see the [PaLM API documentation](https://developers.generativeai.google/guide/preview_faq).

-#### (New!)
-Gemini

-This extension now has partial support of the latest Gemini AI models.
-Some parameters (such as temperature, candidate count, topP, topK) are not yet supported.
-The models supported by this extension are Gemini Ultra and Gemini Pro.

 ### Regenerating a response